-agreement or understanding that such a gift would be forthcoming or that referrals would be made or encouraged in the future.

-- [5] A lawyer may pay others for generating client leads, such as Internet-based client leads, as long as the lead generator does not recommend the lawyer, any payment to the lead generator is consistent with Rules 1.5(e) (division of fees) and 5.4 (professional independence of the lawyer), and the lead generator's communications are consistent with Rule 7.1 (communications concerning a lawyer's services).
-To comply with Rule 7.1, a lawyer must not pay a lead generator that states, implies, or creates a reasonable impression that it is recommending the lawyer, is making the referral without payment from the lawyer, or has analyzed a person's legal problems when determining which lawyer should receive the referral.
-See Comment [2] (definition of "recommendation").
-See also Rule 5.3 (duties of lawyers and law firms with respect to the conduct of nonlawyers); Rule 8.4(a)(1) (duty to avoid violating the Rules through the acts of another). - [6] A lawyer may pay the usual charges of a legal service plan or a not for profit or qualified lawyer referral service.
-A legal service plan is a prepaid or group legal service plan or a similar delivery system that assists people who seek to secure legal representation.
-A lawyer referral service, on the other hand, is any organization that holds itself out to the public as a lawyer referral service.
-Qualified referral services are consumer oriented organizations that provide unbiased referrals to lawyers with appropriate experience in the subject matter of the representation and afford other client protections, such as complaint procedures or malpractice insurance requirements.
-Consequently, this Rule only permits a lawyer to pay the usual charges of a not forprofit or qualified lawyer referral service.
-A qualified lawyer referral service is one that is approved by an appropriate regulatory authority as affording adequate protections for the public.
-See, e.g., the American Bar Association's Model Supreme Court Rules Governing Lawyer Referral Services and Model Lawyer Referral and Information Service Quality Assurance Act. - [7] A lawyer who accepts assignments or referrals from a legal service plan or referrals from a lawyer referral service must act reasonably to assure that the activities of the plan or service are compatible with the lawyer's professional obligations.
-Legal service plans and lawyer referral services may communicate with the public, but such communication must be in conformity with these Rules.
-Thus, advertising must not be false or misleading, as would be the case if the communications of a group advertising program or a group legal services plan would mislead the public to think that it was a lawyer referral service sponsored by a state agency or bar association. - [8] A lawyer also may agree to refer clients to another lawyer or a nonlawyer professional, in return for the undertaking of that person to refer clients or customers to the lawyer.
-Such reciprocal referral arrangements must not interfere with the lawyer's professional judgment as to making referrals or as to providing substantive legal services.
+- hospitality.
+A gift is prohibited if offered or given in consideration of any promise, agreement - 72 or understanding that such a gift would be forthcoming or that referrals would be made or - 73 encouraged in the future. - 74 [5] A lawyer may pay others for generating client leads, such as Internet-based client leads, as - long as the lead generator does not recommend the lawyer, any payment to the lead generator - is consistent with Rules 1.5(e) (division of fees) and 5.4 (professional independence of the - 77 lawyer), and the lead generator's communications are consistent with Rule 7.1 - 78 (communications concerning a lawyer's services).
+To comply with Rule 7.1, a lawyer must not - 79 pay a lead generator that states, implies, or creates a reasonable impression that it is - recommending the lawyer, is making the referral without payment from the lawyer, or has - analyzed a person's legal problems when determining which lawyer should receive the referral. - See Comment [2] (definition of "recommendation").
+See also Rule 5.3 (duties of lawyers and - law firms with respect to the conduct of nonlawyers); Rule 8.4(a)(1) (duty to avoid violating the - 84 Rules through the acts of another). - 85 [6] A lawyer may pay the usual charges of a legal service plan or a lawyer referral service.
+A - 86 legal service plan is a prepaid or group legal service plan or a similar delivery system that assists - 87 people who seek to secure legal representation.
+A lawyer referral service, on the other hand, is - any organization that holds itself out to the public as a lawyer referral service.
+[7] A lawyer who - 89 accepts assignments or referrals from a legal service plan or referrals from a lawyer referral - service must act reasonably to assure that the activities of the plan or service are compatible - 91 with the lawyer's professional obligations.
+Legal service plans and lawyer referral services may - ommunicate with the public, but such communication must be in conformity with these Rules. - 93 Thus, advertising must not be false or misleading, as would be the case if the communications - of a group advertising program or a group legal services plan would mislead the public to think - 95 that it was a lawyer referral service sponsored by a state agency or bar association. - 96 [8] A lawyer also may agree to refer clients to another lawyer or a nonlawyer professional, in - 97 return for the undertaking of that person to refer clients or customers to the lawyer.
+Such DRPC 9/1/21 reciprocal referral arrangements must not interfere with the lawyer's professional judgment as to making referrals or as to providing substantive legal services.
 See Rules 2.1 and 5.4(c).
 Except as provided in Rule 1.5(e), a lawyer who receives referrals from a lawyer or nonlawyer professional must not pay anything solely for the referral, but the lawyer does not violate paragraph (b) of this Rule by agreeing to refer clients to the other lawyer or nonlawyer professional, so long as the reciprocal referral agreement is not exclusive and the client is informed of the referral agreement.
 Conflicts of interest created by such arrangements are governed by Rule 1.7.
 Reciprocal referral agreements should not be of indefinite duration and should be reviewed periodically to determine whether they comply with these Rules.
 This Rule does not restrict referrals or divisions of revenues or net income among lawyers within firms comprised of multiple entities.